 “I believe that education and humanisation are paramount in changing public perception of mental illness and consequently helping to reduce the stigma associated with it.”

-Susie is also one of the lead team members behind the Meeting for Minds Forum in May.
+Susie is also one of the lead team members behind the Meeting for Minds 2016 Forum.